 You must have a prescription to obtain the contraceptive pill.
 Oxford Online Pharmacy provides an online consultation with our GMC registered doctor, to determine which treatment is suitable for you.
 Simply select your contraceptive pills and complete the online doctor's questionnaire.
-Your medical information will then be reviewed by our doctor and, if suitable, we will issue a prescription for the cost of £25.00.
+Your medical information will then be reviewed by our doctor and, if suitable, we will issue a prescription for you.
 If your selected treatment is not approved, your payment will be refunded in full.
 If you already have a private or NHS prescription, you can select your contraceptives and send your prescription to Oxford Online Pharmacy.
 Your prescribed pills will be dispensed and sent discreetly to you when we have received your prescription.

 To find additional information about how oral contraception works and the types of contraceptive pills that we provide, please click here.

-The contraceptive pill is usually taken to prevent pregnancy, but is also frequently used to control painful or heavy periods, premenstrual syndrome or endometriosis.
+The contraceptive pill is usually taken to prevent pregnancy but is also frequently used to control painful or heavy periods, premenstrual syndrome or endometriosis.
 The pill and the mini pill are 99% effective and work by stopping a man’s sperm from reaching a woman’s egg.
 Oral contraceptive pills control the natural process of conception by ensuring that the egg and the sperm stay apart, or by stopping egg production.